craigmcchesney/pyplc/README.md

     * make sure “Generate PLC project” is set to “False” and click “OK”
   - click the button with an arrow pointing to the right between the left and right window panes
     * this runs a transformation and now a tree representation of the resulting “tci” file is displayed in the right window pane
-    * you can review the process output by click the “Output” tab at the bottom of the pane, and errors by clicking “Error List”.
+    * you can review the process output by clickingf the “Output” tab at the bottom of the pane, and errors by clicking “Error List”.
 The output should show messages about producing xml for each node, and the error list should be empty.
-    * click the toolbar button to save the tci file
+    * click the toolbar button in the window's upper right corner to save the tci file
   - open “TwinCATImportFile.tci” in the xcad project folder using notepad
     * do “Find/Replace” to replace all occurrences of “XCAD_Interface_GVO.” (note the trailing period) (this could also be "XCAD_Interface_GVL.", it was GVO the first time I used the tool and GVL the 2nd) with an empty string (leave “to” field blank)
     * save the file, and click “Yes” to reload the local file instead of the one that xcad has been using
     * close notepad
   - select “ImportExport” from the tools menu
-    * click “Yes” button to save the “tci” file
-    * at this point, you can open the “tci” file in notepad and review the xml that will be imported to twincat.
-You don’t need to do this but for experimental work you might want to
     * select radio button “Import data to an existing TwinCAT project” and click “Next” button
     * the path to the tci file should be displayed, check it and click “Next”
     * the path to the TwinCAT project you selected in the “new project” dialog should be displayed, check that it is or select it if not, and click “Next”
     * both paths are displayed for confirmation, review them and click “Next”
     * a dialog appears with console showing output from import process
     * the XAE/VisualStudio window opens, displaying the Twincat project
-    * once the process is complete, it displays the message “Import successfully completed.
+    * once the process is complete, the dialog displays the message “Import successfully completed.
 TwinCAT XAE will be closed now.
 Save changes?”, regardless of whether the process was successful or not.
     * and also regardless of whether the process succeeded or not, the “Yes” button will be disabled
-    * if you click “No”, the changes made by xcad to the twincat project will be lost use the scrollbar in the import dialog to review the output.  there shouldn’t be errors about creating children, but there might be messages about linking failed if there are EPlan variables that can’t be mapped to twincat variables (e.g. right now there are EPlan output signals for the VGC pumps like TV2K4_VGC_1.q_xCLS_DO that don’t exist in twincat)
+    * if you click “No”, the changes made by xcad to the twincat project will be lost
+    * use the scrollbar in the import dialog to review the output.  there shouldn’t be errors about creating children, but there might be messages about linking failed if there are EPlan variables that can’t be mapped to twincat variables (e.g. right now there are EPlan output signals for the VGC pumps like TV2K4_VGC_1.q_xCLS_DO that don’t exist in twincat)
+    * if (when) the process fails, you might receive a bunch of dialogs about backups failing and things not being "deleted in time".
+You will probably find that your twincat project has been erased completely.  :-)  If you're lucky, you'll find it buried in your xcad project folder in a folder called "Backups", you might be able to just restore that folder to its original location.
-    * the best thing to do is open the windows task manager using “ctrl-alt-del”, and then force kill TC3XCADInterface application.
+    * the best thing to do is open the windows task manager using “ctrl-alt-del”, and then force kill TC3XCADInterface application whether it was successful or not.
+If it was unsuccessful, you might want to dismiss the import/export dialog and go view the log file (select "View Log" from "Tools" menu).
+This will give you an idea where to start troubleshooting.
-  - click over to the XAE/VisualStudio,
+  - if the import was successful, after killing the XCAD program, click over to the XAE/VisualStudio, otherwise see the troubleshooting section below
-    * review the xcad changes e.g., that devices were added under the I/O node at the bottom of the project, and that the “PlcTask Inputs/Outputs” under “XtesSxrPlc Instance” are linked to devices by double clicking on each device and checking that its “Linked to…” field shows a non-empty value.
-Currently some variables do not get linked because they don’t exist in the EPlan schematic.
-This varies by device and we are working to understand these.
+    * review the xcad changes e.g., that devices were added under the I/O node at the bottom of the project, and that the “PlcTask Inputs/Outputs” under “XtesSxrPlc Instance” are linked to devices.
+You can double-click "PlcTask Inputs" and "PlcTask Outputs" to see a table of each function block variable.
+The rightmost column shows what I/O channel that variable is linked to.
+They should pretty much all be linked.
     * from “File” menu, select “save all” to save the changes
 #### troubleshooting
 TC XCAD Interface is the worst tool ever created.
 It crashes, fails for unspecified reasons, all lots of fun.
 In the end, the crashes and failures usually claim that the user aborted the process but there is typically something about the input xml file that it's not happy about.
 There is usually some red herring message about gui or events at the bottom of the import console or log viewer, but if you scroll up to where the last element of xml is mentioned "creating child x of y", there is probably something about element x that xcad doesn't like.
 I've found it useful to compare that element to its predecessor(s) and see what is different about the element that is failing.
 That's how I discovered the 2 problems below.